Frequently Asked Questions

 Which timetable has most diesel trains running?

-There will normally be one diesel-hauled train plus a diesel railcar as well as one steam-hauled train operating on Green Timetable days.
+There will normally be one diesel-hauled train plus two steam-hauled trains operating on Green Timetable days.

 How much are the fares?